facebookresearch/moolib/examples/README.md

 bound (instead of as an lower and upper bound) is that it would otherwise need to do more synchronisation, which would reduce overall throughput.

+[^1]: Note that here `number_of_peers` isn't necessarily _all_ peers
+    that participate in the training: Instead, it's how many peers happened to participate in "this" gradient accumulation and due to (1), a peer could participate multiple times.
+Thus `number_of_peers` can even be higher than the total number of peers in the training.